 The most common surgery performed for later-stage glaucoma is called a trabeculectomy.
 During this procedure, the surgeon will introduce a very small drainage hole into the eye wall while leaving a section of sclera (the white of the eye) intact above the hole to serve as a protective trap door, or "flap."
 The built-up fluid within the eye can then flow out more easily, lowering intraocular pressure and reducing the glaucoma symptoms.

-At Solomon Eye Physicians and Surgeons, our board-certified ophthalmologists are highly trained in the latest glaucoma diagnosis, management techniques, and MIGS (minimally invasive glaucoma surgery) procedures.
+At Solomon Eye Physicians & Surgeons, our board-certified ophthalmologists are highly trained in the latest glaucoma diagnosis, management techniques, and MIGS (minimally invasive glaucoma surgery) procedures.
 However, a trabeculectomy is considered a major surgery and should always be performed by an experienced glaucoma specialist.
 If we determine during your glaucoma evaluation that trabeculectomy is your best option for treatment, we will refer you to a trusted glaucoma specialist.

 "Every staff member had a welcoming smile and treated myself and others with the utmost respect!
 One of the nicer eye doctors I've been to.
 Even had some nice art around the lounge!!"- J.W. / Yelp / Nov 20, 2019